Monthly Letter to Parents

 Dear Parents and Guardians:

-KINDERGARTEN REGISTRATION 1-R kindergarten will host registration Tuesday, April 14, at 6:30 p.m.
-If you plan to have your son or daughter begin their 1-R experience as a kindergartner next year, please contact Mrs. Meis at 385-6352 as soon as possible.
-If you know of someone who does not have siblings at 1-R that should be notified, please share this information with them.
+KINDERGARTEN ROUNDUP 1-R will host kindergarten roundup on Tues., April 14, at 6:30 p.m.
+If you plan to have your son or daughter begin their 1-R experience as a kindergartner next year, please contact Mrs. Meis as soon as possible.
+If you know of someone who does not have siblings at 1-R who should be notified please share this information with them.

 2015-16 REGISTRATION will take place on from 2-6 p.m. on TUES., MAY 14, and THURS., MAY 14.
 In efforts to alleviate one more trip to 1-R during the summer, we are providing these registration days and times.
 Our goal is for you come before you pick up your child to complete the necessary paperwork.
 This way, you won’t have to make another trip to school and can focus on your summer plans.
 Watch for updates, but please mark your calendars!